EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/03_Demo_Backend/Demo_Backend.notes.md

 - Disable SignalR feature:

-  SignalR is used by several features like Chat and Real Time Notifications. we are not going to used a chat for the moment, therefore commenting out the line of code that we dont need.
+  Note: SignalR is used by several features like Chat and Real Time Notifications.
+We are not going to used it for the moment, therefore commenting out the line of code that we dont need.

   - Open file: `src/MyCollegeV1.Web.Core/MyCollegeV1.Web.Core.csproj`:
     - Comment out the `<PackageReference Include="Abp.AspNetCore.SignalR" Version="8.1.0" />` line.